3 corruption mata wey still dey Buhari table

 Nigeria: Corruption mata wey still dey President Buhari table

-Nigerians still dey confuse on di matter of Abdulrasheed Maina wey President Muhammadu Buhari say make im comot from office sharp-sharp!
+Nigerians still dey confuse on di matter of Abdulrasheed Maina wey President Muhammadu Buhari say make im comot from government work sharp-sharp!

 Di tori be say Maina bin get work as acting director inside Nigeria interior ministry and dis one happen even as dem dey find am for corruption.
 Di confusion wey dey ground na about who employ am.